ErickNavarroD/mda-ErickNavarroD/mda_milestone_2.md

 > Summarizing task: Compute the *range*, *mean*, and *two other summary statistics* of **one numerical variable** across the groups of **one categorical variable** from your data.\*

-For this research question, I will calculate the summary statistics of the price per review category, to explore the distribution of prices.
-Since I need a column that contains the review category of each game, which was already done in the previous question, I will use `steam_games_q1` as my starting dataset.
+For this research question, I calculated the summary statistics of the price per review category, to explore the distribution of prices.
+Since I needed a column that contains the review category of each game, which was already done in the previous question, I used `steam_games_q1` as my starting dataset.

 ``` r
 steam_games_q1 %>%